-“The sooner the signs of kidney failure in dogs are recognized, the earlier the diagnosis of kidney disease can be made and the easier we can slow down the progression of the disease,” says veterinarian Dr. JD Foster, who works in the Internal Medicine department at Friendship Hospital for Animals in Washington, D.C.
+“The sooner the signs of kidney failure in dogs are recognized, the earlier the diagnosis of kidney disease can be made and the easier we can slow down the progression of the disease,” says Dr. JD Foster, veterinarian and internist in the Internal Medicine department at Friendship Hospital for Animals in Washington, D.C.

 Kidney disease is a condition that can look innocuous, can have the same signs as other diseases or sometimes have no recognizable symptoms at all, so it’s important to get a vet’s input about what is happening.
 To help you better understand the diagnosis, here’s a breakdown of signs, how it’s diagnosed and what you can expect by way of treatment.